github/eslint-plugin-custom-elements/docs/rules/no-constructor.md

 Also, there are many edge cases that can cause complications inside the constructor, for example:

- - Creating child elements and appending them, this will cause _their_ connected callbacks to fire, but their parent (the current element) will be disconnected from the DOM.
+ - Creating child elements and appending them will cause _their_ connected callbacks to fire, but their parent (the current element) will be disconnected from the DOM.
  - Changing attributes will cause `attributeChangedCallback` to fire, which may expect to be connected.

 ## When Not To Use It